Bianca Walkden

 Bianca Cook, also known as Bianca Walkden (born 29 September 1991), is an English taekwondo athlete and Olympian.
-She is three-times a World champion, twice World Grand Prix champion, four-times a European champion and a double Olympic medallist.
+She is a three-time World champion, two-time World Grand Prix champion, four-time European champion and a double Olympic medallist.

 Career

 In 2014, Walkden became European champion for the first time with a 62 win over Olga Ivanova in Baku.

 In May 2015, she won a gold medal in the +73kg category at the 2015 World Taekwondo Championships in Russia, triumphing over Gwladys Epangue in the final.
 She became only the second Briton to win a world title, after Sarah Stevenson, and the third to win a global title after Stevenson and Jade Jones.

 In the run-up to the 2016 Summer Olympics, Walkden became European champion again, defeating Nafia Kus 54 in Montreux.
 At the games, Walkden was defeated by Zheng Shuyin by a golden-point in the semi-finals, but she then overcame Wiam Dislam 71 to secure a bronze medal.

 In June 2017, Walkden successfully defended her world title in Muju, South Korea during the World Championships.
 She beat American Jackie Galloway 14–4 in the heavyweight division.
 Victory meant she became the first Briton to successfully defend a World taekwondo title.
 Walkden then became the first ever competitor to win gold medals at all four World Grand Prix events in the same year.
 She won the first three meetings in Moscow, Rabat and London, before overcoming Lee Da-bin 169 in the final round in Côte d'Ivoire to seal the feat.
 In December, Walkden achieved victory at the Grand Slam Series in China, overcoming Galloway 102 in the final, which earned her a record £52,000 prize.

 Walkden was defeated by Kowalczuk in the final of the 2018 European championships in Kazan.
 It was her first defeat in the heavyweight division in over a year, having won her previous nine tournaments.